 Researchers ran a study where a woman was able to cut in line to make copies simply by saying “because.”

-We’re more likely to comply when we hear a reason.
+Turns out, we’re more likely to comply when we have a reason.
 Rather than hearing what to do or not do, kids are more motivated to comply knowing why they should.

-Even if your child intentionally disobeys, follow your request with the reason: “Don’t jump on the couch—you might fall and hurt yourself.”
+The next time you ask your child to listen, follow with a reason: “Don’t jump on the couch—you might fall and hurt yourself.”

 In a world dominated by adults, kids can feel resentful being told what to do all the time.
 Imagine following rules you don’t always understand, or doing things you don’t feel like doing.
-No wonder kids assume we’re abusing our power and bossing them around.
+They wonder if we’re abusing our power and bossing them around.

 But giving a reason takes the parent out of the equation and focuses on the task that needs to be done.
-You’re not the “mean mom” who bosses her kids just because it seems like you can.
+You’re not the “mean mom” who bosses her kids just because you can.
 You’re letting them know why they need to do what you asked them to.

 And with the reason front and center, you’re also less likely to sound bossy.
 Your words will carry a respectful tone as you explain the reasoning behind your request.

 Kids thrive on attention, whether good or bad.
 Unfortunately, arguments, yelling, and scolding are types of attention they’d rather have than none at all.

-The best way to counter misbehavior is to praise your child and give him attention when he is behaving.
+The best way to counter misbehavior is to praise your toddler and give him attention when he is behaving.

 Maybe you saw him treating his little brother kindly.
 Point that out and say, “You’re so kind—you made your brother happy when you shared the blocks with him.”
-Or give him a high-five after he put his dishes in the sink, all without you asking.
+Or give him a high-five after he puts his dishes in the sink, all without you asking.

 Deep down, kids want to please their parents.
-They want our approval and are crushed when we seem disappointed or angry with them.
-Use that to your advantage and praise your child when he behaves well.
+They want our approval and are crushed when we’re disappointed or angry with them.
+Use that to your advantage and praise your toddler when he behaves well.